open-seneca/modular-aq-sensor/README.md

 ![alt text](https://raw.githubusercontent.com/sh969/Open-Seneca/master/photo.png)

-If you have already built your kit and want to flash the code to the Black Pill board, you are exactly right here.
+If you have built your kit and want to flash the code to the Black Pill board, here is how:
-Here is how:

 a) Wiring and onboard jumpers:
 - RX on the USB2TTL adapter to PA9, TX to PA10, GND to G, 3.3V to V3